MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

 As a company procures non-stocked materials or procurement categories for a project, the costs can be immediately recorded against the project.

 For example, Contoso Robotics US is performing an equipment renewal project and needs software licenses.
 These licenses are procured from a third-party vendor.
-Using Dynamics 365 Finance, the Accounts payable clerk records a pending vendor invoice document and attributes the license costs directly against the equipment renewal project.
+When you use Dynamics 365 Finance, the Accounts payable clerk records a pending vendor invoice document and attributes the license costs directly against the equipment renewal project.

 > [!IMPORTANT]
 > Before you use the functionality described in this article, review and apply the required configurations.
 For more information, see [Enable non-stocked materials and pending vendor invoices](configure-materials-nonstocked.md) and [Use procurement categories with project purchase orders and pending vendor invoices](configure-procurement-categories.md)